explodinglabs/jsonrpcserver/docs/index.md

 # Welcome to jsonrpcserver's documentation!

-Process JSON-RPC requests in Python.

-This library takes a JSON-RPC request, that's usually come through the network, parses, validates and dispatches it, giving you a response to send back.
+Dispatches JSON-RPC requests to your own functions, and gives a response to send back.

 ```{warning}
 This is the documentation for version 5, released August 2021.